 For analysis, users were grouped according to the tailored website pathway they selected within the ‘Reducing illness’ component (‘Protect myself generally’ vs. ‘Protect others if I am showing symptoms’ vs ‘Protect myself if a household member has symptoms’ vs. ‘Protect a household member at high risk’).
 Users could also view the Handwashing component which was relevant to all groups.
 If they did not view ‘Reducing illness’ they were not included in group comparisons, but handwashing responses were still recorded.
 Users could complete more than one type of tailored pathway but we only analyzed responses for the pathway that was selected first.

-Behavioral measures were analyzed individually, and also collapsed together to form an ‘average infection control behavior’ score.
+To understand current infection control behaviours (Aim 1), behavioral measures were analyzed individually, and also collapsed together to form an ‘average infection control behavior’ score.
 When users completed a plan more than once (eg. if they received website feedback that their initial plan could be further improved) the ‘final’ plan was used.
 If users did not think a behavior was relevant to them (for example, they lived alone so did not need to socially isolate, or could not socially isolate from young children) they could answer ‘not applicable’ – this was coded as missing data and not included in analysis.
 Linear regression compared between-group scores for behavior.

-Models comparing between-group scores for intentions controlled for current behavior.
-Paired t-tests were used to examine the difference between current behavior and intended behavior within groups.
+To compare current behaviours with intended behaviour after using Germ Defence (Aim 2), linear regression models comparing between-group scores for intentions controlled for current behavior were used.
+Paired t-test comparisons examined the difference between current behavior and intended behavior within groups.

 Table 2.
 A detailed outline of Germ Defence content and structure